INM-6/SAS/README.md

-# singular_angles
+# SAS: singular angle similarity
-Comparing the similarity of non-symmetric matrices based on Singular Value Decomposition
+Method for comparing the singular angle similarity of arbitrary matrices of the same shape, based on singular value decomposition.

 ## Installation
 ```bash